 \section{Data}

-In this paper, we used the data of two IXPE observations of the Galactic Center region, more specifically, a complex of molecular clouds $\sim 0.1$ degrees to the East of Sgr~A* \citep{2023Natur.619...41M}.
+In this work, we used the data of two IXPE observations of the GC region, more specifically, a complex of molecular clouds $\sim 0.1$ degrees to the east of Sgr~A* \citep{2023Natur.619...41M}.
 These observations with a total clean exposure time of $1.8$~Msec, were performed in two parts - in February 2022 and September 2023.
 These two observations were centered on (RA,Dec) (266.51,-28.89) and (266.57,-28.89), respectively, with an offset between them of $\sim 3'$.
 The data were processed with the standard IXPE pipeline.
 The output FITS files of this pipeline contain the event-by-event Stokes parameters \citep[see][]{Kislat2015} from which the polarization observables of the X-ray radiation can be derived.
 The data products are publicly available for use by the international astrophysics community at the High-Energy Astrophysics Science Archive Research Center (HEASARC, at the NASA Goddard Space Flight Center).
-To these level-2 event files, an energy-dependent particle background rejection algorithm based on photoelectron-track ellipticity was applied that allows removal of up to $\sim40\%$ of the instrumental background \citep{dimarco23}.
-In addition, observation times affected by increased background due to Solar activity were removed \citep[see][for additional details on the procedure]{2023Natur.619...41M}.
+An energy-dependent particle background rejection algorithm based on photoelectron-track ellipticity was applied to these level-2 event files; it allows the removal of $\sim40\%$ of the instrumental background \citep{dimarco23}.
+In addition, observation times affected by increased background due to solar activity were removed (see \citealt{2023Natur.619...41M} for additional details on the procedure).